alon-codes/todo-items-django-server/README.md

 # todo-items-django-server
-Django in memory back-end code
+SQLite in memory and Django back-end code